AMX-30: Background

-Development of the new tank was offered to five separate manufacturers: Atelier de Construction d'Issy-les-Moulineaux (AMX), Forges et Chantiers de la Méditerranée (FCM), Renault, Societe Lorraine de Dietrich (SLD-Lorraine) and Societé d'Outillage Mécanique et d'Usinage d'Artillerie (SOMUA).
+Development of the new tank, nicknamed char de 50 tonnes ('50-ton tank') was offered to five separate manufacturers: Atelier de Construction d'Issy-les-Moulineaux (AMX), Forges et Chantiers de la Méditerranée (FCM), Renault and Societé d'Outillage Mécanique et d'Usinage d'Artillerie (SOMUA).
+Manufacturer Societe Lorraine de Dietrich (SLD-Lorraine) was requested to design a lighter medium tank, resulting in char 40 tonnes prototype.
 The new vehicle was based on the new post-war requirement for a single battle tank.
-The new vehicle was designated the AMX 50.
-Its hull and suspension were similar to that of the German Panther tank, which had been used by the French Army in the immediate post-war.
+Depending on the prototype, it's hull and suspension were either similar to that of the German Panther tank, which had been used by the French Army in the immediate post-war (AMX), or the armor, crew and transmission layout had followed the Tiger II tank design (SOMUA).
 The French government's specifications for the new tank were strongly influenced by both the Panther tank and the heavier Tiger I; specifically, the French Army was looking for a tank with the protection of the former and the firepower of the latter.
-Although the design borrowed from German tanks, including the Maybach 1000 hp engine, based on an earlier model, and the torsion bar sprung road wheels, the AMX 50 also included a number of unique features.
+Although the design borrowed from German tanks, including the Maybach HL295 1000 hp engine, based on an earlier HL234 model, and the torsion bar sprung road wheels, the char 50 tonnes also included a number of unique features.
 For example, it included an oscillating turret, mounted on trunnions, which was the first of its kind.
 The oscillating turret consisted of two parts, one of which was mounted on the trunnions of the lower part, attached to the turret ring.
 The main gun was attached to the upper part, facilitating gun elevation and depression, as well as simplifying the fire control equipment and the installation of the automatic loading system.
 Of the three contractors, Renault withdrew from the program, while in early 1946 the French government selected AMX and SOMUA to continue the development.
-The prototypes were designated M4s, and AMX completed its prototype in 1949, while SOMUA would not be finished until 1956.
+The prototypes were designated M4 (designed by AMX) and SM (by SOMUA), and AMX completed its prototype in 1949, while SOMUA would not be finished until 1956 due to the delays with engine delivery.
 AMX's first prototype was armed with a 90 mm cannon, although a second prototype was fitted with a larger 100 mm gun in July 1950 Although it was intended to put the AMX 50 into production as the standard medium tank of the Western European Union, financial reasons and the arrival of military aid from the United States in the form of 856 M47 Patton tanks caused the original program to be abandoned.
 In 1951 it was decided to turn the program into a heavy tank project with an even larger 120 mm tank gun; though three prototypes were built, this too was abandoned in 1956, mainly due to a failure to design a powerful enough engine.